fauna-labs/fauna-appsync/readme.md

 - Clone the code and run `amplify configure` to setup you project.
 - Make sure you have all the custom VTL resolvers in `amplify/backend/api/appsyncgateway/resolvers` directory.
 - Run `amplify push` to create a new stack.

+### TODO:
+Currently working on a script that will autogenerate the VTL resolvers from GraphQL schema.